galeone/galeone.github.io/_posts/2024-07-04-codesigning-notarization-issues.md

 The problems presented are inside the Engine itself, and we try to fix them from the outside avoiding (when possible!) to modify the engine.

+The article describes all the attempts performed to reach the goal.
+If you are interested in the steps, you can jump to the [TL;DR](#TLDR) section.

 ## Creating distribution-signed code for macOS

 After creating an Unreal Engine application we, of course, want to distribute it to the world.
 On macOS we can decide to publish our app to the Mac App Store or to distribute it directly to our users (e.g. making it available for download on our website).